Overv/VulkanTutorial/03_Drawing_a_triangle/00_Setup/02_Validation_layers.md

 }
 ```

-The extensions specified by GLFW are always required, but the debug report
+The extensions specified by GLFW are always required, but the debug messenger
 extension is conditionally added.
 Note that I've used the
 `VK_EXT_DEBUG_UTILS_EXTENSION_NAME` macro here which is equal to the literal
 string "VK_EXT_debug_utils".
 Using this macro lets you avoid typos.